-The adventure of your final year in the Senior School has arrived!
+The adventure of Senior School continues.
 This is the time of greater flexibility and yet greater demands.
 It can be a time of tension for students and their parents.
 Our intention at Oran Park is to provide you with as much opportunity as possible to raise questions and seek solutions.

-In the Year 12 Information and Assessment Book we have provided information regarding subjects and approaches to the programs in Senior School.
-If the information raises questions for you, we are eager to assist.
+In the Year 11 Information and Assessment Book we have provided information regarding subjects and new approaches to the programs in Senior School.
+If the information raises questions for you, we are eager to assist you.